German searchlights of World War II

 German searchlights of the Second World War were used to detect and track enemy aircraft at night.
 They were used in three main sizes, 60, 150 and 200 centimetres.
-After the end of the First World War, German development of searchlights was effectively stopped by the Treaty of Versailles, it resumed in 1927.
+After the end of the First World War, German development of searchlights was effectively stopped by the Treaty of Versailles.
+It resumed in 1927.
 At the outset of the war, searchlights were combined with acoustic direction-finders, with the direction-finders guiding the searchlights to the right part of the sky, where they swept until they found the target.
 Later in the war, the searchlights were radar-directed.
-The searchlights used extremely high-powered Carbon Arc lamps.
+The searchlights used extremely high-powered carbon arc lamps.

 60 Centimetre

 These were developed in the late 1930s, with a 60 cm diameter parabolic glass reflector and was powered by an 8 kilowatt generator.
 The lamp output was rated at 135 million candelas, and it had a detection range of about 5 km for targets travelling at an altitude of 1500 m.
 With the beam dispersed, this reduced to about 3.2 km.
 It required a crew of three and could be transported using a single axle Special trailer 51.
 One of the crew operated the searchlight, another operated the generator, and the third was the section commander.
 Naval versions of the searchlight included a shutter, to allow them to be used for Morse signaling.

 The searchlight was controlled in azimuth and altitude by two, hand-operated cranks.
 The searchlight operator also had a foot-switch that operated a lamp on the generator.
 He could use this to send simple Morse signals to the generator operator, requesting, for example, more or less power.
 The searchlight included a sophisticated system to control the carbon arc lamp, extending the carbon electrodes to keep a constant arc distance as the ends of the electrodes burned away.

 The 8 kilowatt, direct current generator that powered the searchlight was driven by a six-cylinder, BMW engine, of a type used in pre-war cars.

 Typical tactics were to sweep the search light in an S-shaped pattern along the targets' expected course with the beam dispersed, once the target was detected, it was then tracked using the focused beam.

-The 60 cm searchlights were not powerful enough to reach the allied bomber streams later in the war, so were typically employed organically with 20 mm and 37 mm low-level flak guns.
+The 60 cm searchlights were not powerful enough to reach the allied bomber streams later in the war, so they were typically employed organically with 20 mm and 37 mm low-level flak guns.